tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **June 16th**
+Afternoon: Got a couple of Pygls things to do first.
+Then have a look at the default shader going black after you hit return a few times on a shell prompt.
+Then what?
+Maybe start on the OSC 4 stuff?
+Evening: Got the Pygls stuff done, then fixed the blank shaders issue, released v0.1.2, then started on the OSC 4 stuff, but just couldn't capture the reponse.
+I feel like it's because the response is somehow sent before we start listening on STDIN...

+📅 **June 15th**
+Afternoon: Had day off yesterday, it's weird not being completely focussed, maybe obsessed with launching Tattoy.
+Not sure what I'm going to do next, but definitely want to reply to issues and implement OSC 4 alongside screenshot palette parsing.
+Sill thinking about a multiplexer and the whole `xwayland` for terminals idea.

+📅 **June 14th** No stream

 📅 **June 13th**
 Morning: We're launching Tattoy today!
 Even though it was my day off yesterday I spent most of it getting Tattoy ready for release.
 The only gotcha I came across is that Tattoy can't be published to crates.io.
 And Release-plz can't not publish to crates.io.
 So whilst I can still manually trigger a Github Release I'm going to have to remove Release-plz for now.
 I released to Hacker News, Reddit and Lobsters at 11am!
 Nervous and excited.
 Evening: The day went well, a few issues, but most of them quickly got sorted.
 The only niggle was the screenshot parser again, would love to find a more consistent way to handle that.
 But frontpage of HN, r/Linux and Lobster, what a day!